man-shar/js-examples/README.md

 ## react-charting-tool

 This is a charting tool I made in React back in 2018 for my Bachelor's Thesis.
-It's based on Bret Victor's dynamic visualization demo and tried to explore how charts could be made using via drawing.
+It's based on [Bret Victor's talk on "Drawing Dynamic Visualization"](http://worrydream.com/DrawingDynamicVisualizationsTalkAddendum/) demo and tried to explore how charts could be made using via drawing.

 It uses React for the front end and svg rendering and [Redux](https://github.com/reduxjs/react-redux) for state management.